dy97va/laundry/README.md

     - Auth: includes some of the firebase auth methods
     - components: all the main components of the app
+        - AddressList:  list of addresses for management through admin panel
         - AuthForms: login, sign up and password rest forms with corresponding methods
         - ConfirmationModal: confirmation modal for deleting data
         - DatePicker: react-calendar used for date selection